Biography: Robert Cassetti

 During his tenure at the Museum, Cassetti has developed a series of signature programs—including the popular 2300° events, hot glass demonstrations, mobile glassblowing initiatives, and GlassLab—that have transformed the public profile of the institution.

 From 1993 to 2001, Cassetti helped to plan a major expansion of the Museum.
 He created the Museum's glass demonstration program, the Hot Glass Show, and led an exhibit development team composed of writers, designers, and scientists to plan the Museum's Glass Innovation Center.

 Since 2001, Cassetti has championed and further developed the Museum's hot glass outreach initiatives.
 Under his leadership, the Museum has become a global leader in mobile glassblowing technology and hot glass programming.
 These outreach initiatives are seen each year by more than 400,000 people around the world.

 In 2005, Cassetti was asked to explore the next phase of expansion for the Museum—this time to better accommodate guests and the Museum's expanding collection of contemporary glass.
 The new North Wing of the Museum, based on Cassetti's master plan, will open in 2014.

 Cassetti holds a B.F.A. from Carnegie Mellon University’s College of Fine Arts.
-His design work has appeared in numerous publications, including The New York Times, Architectural Record, and Architecture.
-He has spoken widely on museum planning and glass technology, including broadcast appearances on Discovery, National Public Radio, Martha Stewart Living, The History Channel, and PBS.
+His work has appeared in numerous publications, including The New York Times, Architectural Record, and Architecture.
+He has spoken widely on museum planning and glass technology, including broadcast appearances on Discovery, National Public Radio, Martha Stewart, The History Channel, and PBS.